Logo

 Eric Adams spoke in support of the freedom to marry during the debate before the vote.

-In 2010, Eric Adams became Chair of the Senate Racing and Wagering Committee and was praised for his engagement in this position.
+In 2010, Eric Adams became Chair of the Senate Racing and Wagering Committee and was praised for his engagement.

-Eric Adams would spend hours traveling and visiting racetracks to further study the issue.
+Eric Adams would spend hours traveling and visiting racetracks to study the issue further.

 Eric Adams came under investigation for his handling of choosing an operator to run the gambling operation at the Aqueduct Racetrack in Queens.